francesca-short/tradis_scripts/README.md

 tradis_insert_steps_py3.py
 - similar to tradis_insert_sites_FS.py, but assigns reads and insertion sites based on genome location (in user-defined chunks) rather than features.
 Useful for making charts or finding interesting intergenic regions.

+Tradis_comparison_positive_selection.R
+- Modified version of tradis_comparison.R script from BioTraDIS pipeline, with additional filtering by insertion index per gene in hit calling.
+This is for experiments with strong positive selection such as phage or >MIC antibiotic treatment, where calling hits based on read count comparisons alone may give spurious hits due to secondary mutations unrelated to the transposon insertion (when a gene shows increased read counts at one or two insertion sites, but loss of other insertion sites, this is presumed to be due to secondary mutations).
+Runs in R, requires getopt, edgeR, dplyr.